ARISE Australia 2024 Update

 ARISE Australia takes place at the Kingscliff SDA Church in New South Wales, a few minutes south of the Gold Coast.

-The program runs from February 3 to May 11, 2019.
-Students should plan to arrive on February 3 to settle into their accommodations.
+Students should plan to arrive on Feb 11, 2024, to settle into their accommodations.

 Students will be housed in apartments near the church.